SubFabula/auto-yt-dlp/README.md

 - [x] Make the app and CMD exit together.
 - [x] Design the UI in a re-usable way.
 - [x] Make the app input CMD codes and run it.
-- [x] Upload to PyPi for others to be able to access it easily.
+- [ ] Upload to PyPi for others to be able to access it easily(WIP).
 - [ ] Add every other option of [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).